Pound plunges, stocks up, economy flat: What do Brexit swings mean for you?

 But other sectors such as groceries see different competitive pressures.

-While the fall in sterling should make imported food more expensive, Britain's biggest retailer, Tesco (TSCO.L), sees no let up in deflation in the UK grocery market any time soon.
+While the fall in sterling should make imported food more expensive, Britain's biggest retailer, Tesco, sees no let up in deflation in the UK grocery market any time soon.

 A survey published by the British Retail Consortium reported a record drop in the cost of food and found little sign of price rises on the back of sterling's fall since the Brexit vote.